Bird (2024 film)

 Bird is a 2024 drama film written and directed by Andrea Arnold and starring Nykiya Adams, Barry Keoghan, and Franz Rogowski.

 The film had its world premiere at the 77th Cannes Film Festival on 16 May 2024.
 The film was theatrically released in the United States and the United Kingdom by Mubi on 8 November 2024.
-It received positive reviews from critics and was named one of the top 10 independent films of 2024 by the National Board of Review.
+It received positive reviews from critics and was named one of the top 10 independent films of 2024 by the National Board of Review (NY).

 Plot

-Bailey is a twelve year old girl who lives in a run down building with her father, Bug, and half brother, Hunter.
+Bailey is a twelve-year-old girl who lives in a run-down building with her father, Bug, and half brother, Hunter.
 One day, Bug announces his engagement to Kayleigh, a woman he has known for three months with their wedding on the following Saturday.
 Bailey, in shock and frustration, claims she will not attend and storms off.

 Later that day, Hunter tells Bailey he is in a vigilante group with his friends.
 Intrigued, Bailey follows them and witnesses the group of boys storm into a house and threaten a man with a box cutter.
 Police are quickly called and Bailey escapes into an empty field where she falls asleep for the night.

 The next morning, she is greeted by a mysterious man who calls himself Bird.
 She follows him to an apartment complex where he searches for a woman who lived there sometime ago, but has little luck finding her.
 Bailey leaves after this, but notices Bird on the roof of the building before Bug arrives to take her home and grounds her for being out all night.

 Bailey learns that Bird was looking for his mother who lived in the apartment complex, and that long ago she disappeared when he was a child.
 Warming to Bird, Bailey suggests her mother, Peyton, could help Bird as she lived in the complex years ago.

-At Peyton’s house, Bailey and Bird inquire about the residents, but are interrupted by the attitude of her live-in boyfriend, Skate.
+At Peyton's house, Bailey and Bird inquire about the residents, but are interrupted by the attitude of her live-in boyfriend, Skate.
 An argument ensues between Bailey and Skate, leading Bailey to film him, with Skate threatening to kill Peyton if Bailey shows the footage to the authorities.
 Despite this, Peyton is able to remember Bird's father's name.
-Bailey sends the video to Hunter, promising Bailey he and his group will attack Skate in order to rescue her mother along with her half-siblings.
+Bailey sends the video to Hunter, who promises Bailey he and his group will attack Skate in order to rescue her mother along with her half-siblings.